 If you are a parent or carer who is seeking advice regarding the protection of your child from radicalisation, please click here to visit and receive advice from Educate Against Hate’s website, or, alternatively, click here to view an advisory pamphlet from Victvs.

-If you would like to report harmful content found online, please click the Report Harmful Content button below.
+If you would like to report harmful content found online, please click here to visit the Report Harmful Content website.

-If you would like to access our policies regarding safeguarding, please click the links below.
+If you would like to access our policies regarding safeguarding or the Keeping Children Safe in Education 2023 statutory guidance for schools and colleges, please click the links below.